hilalturkaslan/Ai_appl/README.md

-ai application is for done ai case study
+ai application is for done ai sample case study